-Communications: Electronic and/or Digital communications with students should be conducted for educationally appropriate purposes and employ only school sanctioned means of communication.
-The school sanctioned communications methods include:
+Communications: Electronic and/or Digital communications with students should be conducted for educationally appropriate purposes and employ only school-sanctioned means of communication.
+The school-sanctioned communications methods include:

-- Teacher school web page

-- Teacher school email

-- Teacher school phone number

-- Teacher created, educationally focused networking sites
+- Teacher school web page, email and/or phone number - Teacher created, educationally focused networking sites - Remind Communication app

-Teachers or administrators in their normal responsibilities and duties may be required to contact parents outside of the school day.
-A teacher or administrator is free to contact parents using a home phone or a personal cell phone.
-However, they should not purposely distribute a home phone number or a personal cell phone number to students.
+Teachers, administrators or staff member in their normal responsibilities and duties may be required to contact parents outside of the school day.
+A teacher, administrator or staff member is free to contact parents using a home phone or a personal cell phone.
+However, they should not distribute a home phone number or a personal cell phone number to students.
 If a student contacts a teacher or administrator using a teacher or administrator's personal numbers, email or networking sites, the teacher or administrator should immediately report this to the administrator or appropriate authorities.

-Electronic and Mobile Devices, Cellphones: Users must adhere to local school policy that may further define uses of mobile devices.
-Access will be determined by the administrator of the school.
+Electronic and Mobile Devices, Cellphones/Wearable: Users must adhere to local school policy that may further define uses of mobile devices.
+The administrator of the local school will determine permissible use.
 If a particular mobile device is to be used for educational purpose, the school administration and/or teacher will provide parameters for this use.